danielharrell/open-eyes-lect-2017-18/Open.md

 or "incommensurable."
-But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and invoke what we don't yet know as if we do.
+But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and invoke what we don't yet know as if we do. <!--Later return to this: Aristotle says we end in opposite state from wonder, which suggests a kind of negation of world in which wonder began, or an understanding of world that leaves no place for wonder; just like Aristotle's account of nous.-->

 The word "open", I suspect, is just such a name.
 Behind it, or beneath it, lies a problem, a paradox, to make us